konrad-ch/gocoin-omnipay/README.md

 For general usage instructions, please see the main [Omnipay](https://github.com/omnipay/omnipay) repository.

+## Examples

+There is an example PHP script in examples/example.php to show how to authenticate with GoCoin and retrieve a token, as well as $gateway -> status (get an invoice) and
+$gateway -> purchse (create an invoice).
+Additionally, there is some sample code to show how to use GoCoin webhooks.

 ## Support

 If you are having general issues with Omnipay, we suggest posting on